n8n-io/n8n-docs/docs/hosting/installation/server-setups/hetzner.md

 You can change most of the settings to suit your needs, but as this guide uses Docker to run the application, under the **Image** section, select "Docker CE" from the **APPS** tab.

-!!! note "Type"
+/// note | Type
 When creating the server, Hetzner asks you to choose a plan.
 For most usage levels, the CPX11 type is enough.

-!!! note "SSH keys"
+///
+/// note | SSH keys
 Hetzner lets you choose between SSH and password-based authentication.
 SSH is more secure.
 The rest of this guide assumes you are using SSH.
+///
 ## Log in to your server

 The rest of this guide requires you to log in to the server using a terminal with SSH.
 Refer to [Access with SSH/rsync/BorgBackup](https://docs.hetzner.com/robot/storage-box/access/access-ssh-rsync-borg){:target="_blank" .external-link} for more information.
 You can find the public IP in the listing of the servers in your project.